Web, UX and Accessibility

 • Keep in mind that text is compressed on mobile, potentially increasing the perceived volume.

-If content is low-volume or related to content on an existing page, adding it to an existing page may be the best solution.
+If content is low-volume or related to content on an existing page, adding it to that existing page may be the best solution.

 Anchors can provide direct links without separating pages.